-On February 21, 2019, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+On February 24, 2021, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Commission.
 The Consumer Advocate maintains the:

 interests of consumers, including without limitation the proposed increase in rates to be paid by consumers under the Petition, may be affected by determinations and orders made by the Commission with respect to (i) the interpretation, application, and/or implementation of Tenn.
 Code Ann. § 65-5-103(a), Tenn.
 Code ann. § 65-5-103(d), and other relevant statutory and regulatory provisions, (ii) the review and analysis of the documentation, financial spreadsheets, and materials provided by Atmos Energy, and (iii) the interpretation, application, and/or implementation of the terms and conditions of the Commission's Orders in TPUC Docket Nos.
-14-00146, 15-00089, 16-00013, 16-00105, 17-00012, 17-00091, 18-00067, and 18-00097 as well as the related settlement agreements as applicable in those Dockets."
+14-00146, 15-00089, 16-00013, 16-00105, 17-00012, 17-00091, 18-00067, 18-00097, 18-00112, and 19-00076, as well as the related settlement agreements as applicable in those Dockets."

-Further, the Consumer Advocate asserts that only by participating in this docket can it adequately represent the interests of Tennessee consumers.
-Atmos did not oppose the Consumer Advocate's Petition to Intervene.
+Further, the Consumer Advocate asserts that only by participating in this docket can it adequately represent the interests of Tennessee consumers.2 Atmos does not oppose the Consumer Advocate's Petition to Intervene.